miloszsobczak/remote-exercise/README.md

 [React Hook Form](https://react-hook-form.com/) is a great library that simplifies form handling using hooks.
 For later, production grade experience, we could consider some FormBuilder on top of that lib.

+### Testing

+I have chosen React Testing Library as I wanted to focus on UI and user actions that are meant to be tested.
+To have a high percentage of confidence whether our app works properly, test coverage should be significant higher and should cover sagas and redux.

+For interview I've picked up some random tests including containers, components, routing.

+## To dos
+- Format Currency and properly match the designs (Fow Now I have just used Number.Intl - but it seems like we would need more complex method)
+- Standardize how the components are written considering their structure and name quality
+- Expose CSS variables and common configuration to be more generic
+- Cover tests with sagas and redux flow to make sure that whole process works correctly
+- There is no responsiveness implemented, so obviously we should make it working
+- EmployeeForm could be more context-agnostic, but it depends on next steps
+- Make form validation more complex, allowing to specify different rules
+- Add Form Validation for RadioButtons (there were no designs for that state, but I am pretty sure we should cover that and notify the user)
+- Use more performance driven practices like memoization, bundling etc
+- Besides React there are multiple ways how to make app more performing like preloading/prefetching/cssDOM optimization
+- More Accessibility elements/attributes should be used here
+- and more ;)